SzKriszti/snake_game/README.md

 - JavaScript
 - HTML

-It has some issues yet, what I goint to solve.
+It has some issues yet, what I am going to solve.
 - after the game ends it do not load in again